MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Introduction

-The ecological relationships between species and their environment are inherently complex, shaped by a multitude of factors that cannot be fully captured by a limited set of variables or simplistic models \citep{scherrer2019ecological}.
+The relationships between species and their environments are inherently complex, shaped by a multitude of factors that cannot be fully captured by a limited set of variables or simplistic models.
 Deep learning has emerged as a promising solution to this limitation, already revolutionizing wildlife conservation and ecological research \citep{tuia2022perspectives, borowiec2022deep}.
-Deep learning techniques, increasingly applied to SDMs and often referred to as DeepSDMs in this context, leverage the vast and growing volumes of data generated by citizen science and remote sensing \citep{teng2023bird, brun2024multispecies, picek2024geoplant, dollinger2024sat}.
-DeepSDMs have demonstrated remarkable capabilities, such as simultaneously mapping the global distribution of tens of thousands of species with a single model \citep{cole2023spatial}.
-This allows the model to identify shared patterns among species, improving predictive accuracy for those with limited occurrence data.
-DeepSDMs can also discover complex, non-linear relationships among input variables without requiring extensive predictor engineering.
+Deep learning techniques, increasingly applied to SDMs, thus referred to as DeepSDMs, leverage the vast and growing volumes of data generated by citizen science and remote sensing \citep{teng2023satbird, brun2024multispecies, picek2024geoplant, dollinger2024sat}.
+DeepSDMs have demonstrated remarkable capabilities, such as simultaneously mapping the global distributions of tens of thousands of species with a single model \citep{cole2023spatial}.
+These multi-species distribution models can identify shared patterns among species, improving predictive accuracy for those with limited occurrence data \citep{hui2013mix, cole2023spatial}.
+When observations are scarce, machine learning techniques such as active learning \citep{lange2023active} and few-shot learning \citep{lange2025feedforward}, combined with DeepSDMs, can be particularly effective.
+Unlike traditional joint species distribution models \citep{pollock2014understanding, poggiato2021interpretations}, DeepSDMs can also discover complex, non-linear relationships among input variables without requiring extensive predictor engineering.
 Moreover, such models facilitate the integration of diverse and novel data types, called \textit{modalities} in machine learning.
-These models can incorporate inputs such as satellite imagery or patches of rasterized predictors \citep{deneu2021convolutional, teng2023satbird, van2024multi}, time-series data capturing the seasonal dynamics of environmental variables \citep{picek2024geoplant}, and even textual descriptions of species ranges \citep{hamilton2024combining, daroya2024wildsat}.
-This versatility positions DeepSDMs as a powerful approach for developing generalizable, multi-modal, and multi-species models that could more effectively capture underlying ecological processes, thereby improving species distribution predictions.
-However, despite these advancements, existing approaches for SDMs (both traditional and deep learning-based) still lack critical flexibility related to the selection of predictors, as well as the understanding of their contribution, which hinders further progress.
-In the following, we discuss three important lacking characteristics.
+These models can incorporate inputs such as satellite imagery or patches of rasterized predictors \citep{teng2023satbird, van2024multi}, time-series data capturing the seasonal dynamics of environmental variables \citep{picek2024geoplant}, and even textual descriptions of species ranges \citep{hamilton2024combining}.
+This versatility positions DeepSDMs as a powerful approach for developing generalizable, multimodal, and multi-species models that could more effectively capture underlying ecological processes.
+However, despite these advancements, existing approaches for SDMs (both traditional and deep learning-based) still lack critical flexibility related to the selection of predictors and face challenges in reliably interpreting variable contributions.
+In the following, we discuss three important limitations.